-Enes Kanter ‘Happy’ Celtics Kept Tacko Fall, Lauds His ‘Positive Energy’
+NESN

 C’s center Enes Kanter is especially excited.

-Kanter and Fall have bonded since joining the team this summer, and can often be seen making the rounds on social media when they aren’t on the court.
+Kanter and Fall have bonded since joining the team this summer, and often can be seen making the rounds on social media when they aren’t on the court.
 So, as you can imagine, Kanter was elated when he learned his buddy would be sticking around.

 “I’m just happy for him.
 He’s a good dude,” Kanter told WEEI.com.
 “Good player to be around.
 He always brings positive energy, lifts guys up.
 Even when he doesn’t play, he always communicates with us.
 Really good locker room guy.
 He’s always standing up and cheering for his teammates.
 It’s always nice to see Tacko next to you.”